marcvaneijk/azure-rm-guidelines/readme.md

 }
 	```

-10. Create a parameter to specify the **keyVault** namespace.
+10. If you use Key Vault in your template, create a parameter to specify the **keyVault** namespace.
 Set the default value of the parameter to **vault.azure.net**.
 Additional endpoints can be specified in the allowed value property.

 	```JSON
 "parameters": {